louptheron/stub-corda-networkmap/README.md

-# Test Stub Corda 3.0 Network Map
+# Corda 3.0 Network Map

-A quick simple HTTP-based Corda network map for testing (not meant for production)
+A refactor of a [HTTP-based network map for testing](https://github.com/tomtau/stub-corda-networkmap) :
+- Clean architecture with in-memory and database (TODO) repositories.
+- Tests (TODO)

 ## Running
 ```